erxes/erxes/docs/user/script-install.md

 <aside class="notice">

 + If you want to set an optional width, the height it allows 2 flow types namely embedded, and pop-ups.
-You can write :  <div data-erxes-embed="JzmyfX" style="width: 500px; height: 200px; "></div>
+Insert code section A and B (see the above figure) to inside body tag of HTML code (see the below figure).
 </aside>

  <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/20.png" />